-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains.

-Plumbing where seen copper and PVC.
-Bathroom three piece suite.

-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Plumbing where seen copper and pvc.
+Shower room three piece suite.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Gas fired combination boiler to hot water radiators.

-Drainage

-Drainage covers etc were not lifted.
+The boiler is located within the roof space.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Mains.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 From February 2022, new smoke alarm standards are being introduced in Scotland and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Any additional limits to inspection

-For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.

-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property was fully furnished at the time of our inspection and the services were not tested.
+Any additional limits to inspection The property was fully furnished at the time of our inspection and the services were not tested.

-Any additional limits to inspection

 A restricted inspection was possible only of the roof and chimneys from ground level.
 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.
 Restricted inspection in cupboards due to storage items.
+No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.

-A restricted inspection was possible only of the sub floor area due to accessibility.
+A restricted inspection was possible only of the roof space due to